lingo-reviews/tenets/README.md

 ## LAAS - Lingo As As Service

-Go to www.lingo.reviews/dashboard to hook lingo up your github repoistory.
-Add a .lingo files to your repoistory and the lingo bot will review every new pull request.
+Go to www.lingo.reviews/dashboard to hook lingo up to your github repoistory.
+Add .lingo files to your repoistory and the lingo bot will review every new pull request.